MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ### Graduated Teleport Hotspot

 A new [teleport hotspot component](../features/teleport-system/teleport-hotspot.md) has been graduated.
-You can add a teleport hotspot to your gameobject to ensure that the user is in a certain position and orientation when they teleport to that location.
+You can add a teleport hotspot to your GameObject to ensure that the user is in a certain position and orientation when they teleport to that location.

 ![Teleport Hotspot example](images/TeleportHotspot.gif)